squid-cache/squid-cache.github.io/Features/CodeTestBed.rst

 Setup:
  * Create a low-privilege user account.
+   {i} Optional: The core developers would like access to this account so we can tinker around for a fix when your machine detects a code problem.

- * Setup local checkout of the Squid-3 Sources
+ * In that account setup a local checkout of each tested Squid-3 Sources
 {{{
 bzr checkout http://www.squid-cache.org/bzr/squid3/trunk ~/squid-3
 bzr checkout http://www.squid-cache.org/bzr/squid3/branches/SQUID_3_1 ~/squid-3.1